Effective Use of the International Green Construction Code

 Appendices.
 Appendices are provided in the IgCC to offer optional or supplemental criteria to the provisions in the main chapters of the code.
 Appendices provide additional information and standards not typically administered by all building departments.
 Appendices have the same force and effect as the first 12 chapters of the IgCC only when they are explicitly adopted by the jurisdiction.

 Appendix A Project Electives.
-Where Appendix A is adopted, it mandates buildings which are “greener” and “more sustainable” than those that meet only the baseline minimum requirements found in the body of the IgCC.
+Where Appendix A is adopted, it encourages the construction of buildings that are greener and more sustainable than those that meet only the baseline minimum requirements found in the body of the IgCC.

-Project electives were created to encourage performance which exceeds the minimum requirements of the IgCC and to encourage, but not mandate, the implementation of green and sustainable practices that are otherwise difficult or impossible to mandate.
+These provisions encourage, but do not require, the implementation of green and sustainable practices that are otherwise difficult or impossible to mandate.
 For example, it would not be realistic to require that all buildings be constructed on brownfield sites.
 It is, however, environmentally beneficial to encourage construction on brownfield sites.
 Thus, Appendix A contains a project elective related to brownfield sites.

-Although the jurisdiction determines the number of project electives that must be satisfied in each table in Appendix A, the specific project electives to be implemented on each project are selected by the owner and design professional.
-It is because the specific electives selected can vary from project to project that they are deemed “project” electives, and it is the fact that these provisions are not mandatory until they are selected by the owner and design professional that they are deemed project “electives.”
+The specific project electives to be implemented on each project are selected by the owner and design professional from these sections.
+It is because the specific electives selected can vary from project to project that they are deemed project electives, and it is the fact that these provisions are not mandatory until they are selected by the owner and design professional that they are deemed project electives.